 Ancient teachers of the Law were passionate about maintaining the integrity of their faith.
 Unfortunately, the many guidelines and commentary, as useful as they were, became a stumbling block to walking with God.
 You can imagine the task of setting up guidelines for more than 600 laws.

 Their guidelines & not the law eventually became the foundation for their teaching and the grid for assessing themselves and others.
 They inevitably became sin-conscious, since the Law couldn’t justify, because it was designed condemned infractions.

 They ended up developing a culture of criticizing, condemning and complaining about those who weren’t living up to the standards of perfection.
 As a result, their best efforts to measure up became a lifestyle rooted in self-righteousness.

 Living under Grace in Christ

-The word justified in Romans 5:1 is dikaioō, a verb meaning to Justify, render innocent, and pronounce righteous!
+The word justified in Romans 5:1 is dikaioō, a verb meaning to Justify, render innocent, and pronounce righteousness!
 Imagine that, the undeserved are gifted righteousness!
-That was incomprehensible to the well meaning faithful living under the sacrificial system.
+That was incomprehensible to the well-meaning faithful living under the sacrificial system.